 What is Mutli-Level Marketing (MLM)

-Multi level marketing, or MLM, is a form of direct sales home business in which independent representatives sell goods and services from a company to an end consumer.
-The multi-level aspect refers to each representatives ability to recruit and train other representatives, and earn a commission on their reps' sales.
+Multi level marketing, or MLM, is a form of direct sales home business in which independent representatives sell products or services from a company to an end consumer.
+The multi-level aspect refers to each representative's ability to recruit and train other representatives to start their own business, and earn a commission on their reps' sales.

 Income earned in MLM comes from the commission earned on personal sales, as well as a percentage of the sales earned by other reps recruited by you.

 MLM Terms to Know:

 The Plan: Most MLM reps refer to their program as "the plan," which outlines the company's marketing and compensation (how you earn money) plans.